HomeMusic & AudioiPad

 Best Music & Audio Apps for iPad (2026)

-Updated for 2026
+12 apps Updated for 2026

-The iPad is a quietly brilliant music machine.
+The iPad is a capable music machine.
 The big screen makes mixing, tuning and browsing playlists feel relaxed instead of cramped, and a pair of decent headphones turns it into a personal studio or a bedtime sound machine.
 We spent weeks living with these apps across an iPad Air and an iPad Pro, and these are the ones that earned a permanent spot.

 If you also make music on a desktop, our Mac music and audio guide pairs nicely, and you can browse everything else we love in the music and audio hub or the wider best iPad apps roundup.